jetbrains-academy/refactoring-java-course/InliningCode/MiddleManCodeSmell/Practice/task.md

 ### Task

-In this task, you need to resolve Middle Man code smell using Inline refactoring.
+In this task, you need to resolve the Middle Man code smell using Inline refactoring.

 ### Hints